Tahiya31/Trash_Track/README.md

-# Colby Trash Deletion App 🗑️
+# Sustainable Marine Debris Clean-Up App 🗑️

-Marine debris presents substantial ecological challenge to the ecosystem of Maine's islands where volunteer groups annually undertake cleanup initiatives on islands.
-These cleanup efforts hindered by unpredictable challenges in trash volume and placement.
+Marine debris presents substantial ecological challenge to the ecosystem of coastal islands where volunteer groups annually undertake cleanup initiatives on islands.
+These cleanup efforts hindered by unpredictable challenges in trash volume and position that requires monitoring, coordination, collection, and removal efforts.
 In this web app, we created a pipeline that leverages aerial drones and machine learning to automatically detect, classify, and map marine trash.

 ## Project overview 🔎
 * 🗃️ Dataset: Drone footage from Tim Stonesifer & Dr. Whitney King